U.S. Route 84 in Alabama: Route description

+Upon entering Houston County, US 84 encounters intersections with three state routes (State Routes 92, 123 and 605) before encountering its last city in Alabama, Dothan.
+Here, US 84 is a major artery as it forms part of the Ross Clark Circle, a major circular parkway that encompasses two state routes (State Routes 52 and 210) and three major U.S. Routes (US 84, U.S. Route 231 (US 231) and U.S. Route 431 (US 431)).
+Upon leaving Dothan, US 84 encounters one more stretch of forested land and unincorporated communities before crossing the Chattahoochee River and continuing into Georgia.

 History

 When U.S. Route 84 was initially designated in 1926, its western terminus was located in Dothan.
 In 1934, the route was extended west, overlapping US 43 southward from Grove Hill to end at Chatom, quite a distance south of its present route.
 By around 1950, this gap had been removed.
 While US 84's western terminus was extended further westward into Mississippi in 1935 and eventually Texas by the next year, there remained a gap in US 84 between Chatom and Waynesboro, Mississippi.
 By 1950, this gap had been removed and the highway become continuous.
 It is unknown when US 84 was moved to its current route through Coffeeville.